 Ask each of the kids to pick something inside or outside of the car and draw it.
 Take turns passing the drawings around to guess what they are and ask why they choose to draw them.
 Not an entirely silent activity, but a great one to bring the energy down and bring a little reflection into the car.

 I know, kids have short attention spans and new toys never last long, but a long family road trip means pulling out all the stops!
 Character sets, little knick-knacks, that toy they’ve been eyeing up for months, whatever is in your budget and sparks their imagination.
 Wait until kids are in the car and you’ve driven off, this will add to the Special Surprise factor.

 You know the ones, those little pieces of metal wire knotted together and you have to find a way to untie them?
 Or the wooden cubes you have to take apart and put back together?
 Great for kids with inquisitive minds and a need to know how things work.

-Easy to find at any book store, grocery store, or place that sells children’s books/toys.
+Easy to find at any bookstore, grocery store, or place that sells children’s books/toys.
 The first page has a list of words you need to fill in (noun, adverb, adjective, etc) and on the second page, you insert your list of words into a story.
-Results are hilarious and it doubles as a great grammar activity without the kids even noticing.
+The results are hilarious and it doubles as a great grammar activity without the kids even noticing.

 Choking hazard?
 Not anymore!
 Polly has had an upgrade and can reclaim her place as the perfect compact, travel toy!
 She is now slightly larger but still comes complete with her own little world and a few extra accessory pieces.